← All Conditions

 Do I need a GP referral?

-No. You can contact the practice directly and be seen within 2–3 days at London Bridge Hospital.
+Self-referrals welcome — no GP letter needed before booking.
+Private appointments at London Bridge Hospital and The Lister Hospital Chelsea within 2–3 days.
 Bring any existing imaging — ultrasound, CT, or MRI.
 New consultations from £250.
 Most major insurers accepted.
 Second opinions also available.

 Most chest wall lumps are benign.